oneup03/VRto3D/README.md

 - OpenVR Driver that can render in SbS or TaB 3D with other formats converted to through ReShade
 - Compatible games play great with a XInput controller.
 No motion controls required!
 - Currently targeting OpenVR 2.5.1.
-- Windows-only solution currently, but there are other solutions on Linux like MonadoVR.
+- Windows-only solution currently, but there are other solutions on Linux like Monado XR.
-- Check out the video guide here:
+- Check out the video guide here (there are 2 parts):

 [![Video guide available here](https://img.youtube.com/vi/0caYbmcthkg/hqdefault.jpg)](https://www.youtube.com/watch?v=0caYbmcthkg)